Last updated 5th July, 2018

-What makes a serial killer?
+hat makes a serial killer?
 The most terrorizing act a human can carry out is to take the life of another.
 Serial killers do this repeatedly and often get away with it for years before they are caught.
 The intrigue of those who kill has captivated the nation with a curiosity and an interest in the crimes themselves and in the criminal minds that have carried them out.

 Clutches of Madness: The Real Faces of Serial Killers is a book which addresses those common questions.
 It explores what defines a serial killer, the debate of what makes a serial killer through nature or nurture and goes on to examine why they kill.
 Populated with many examples of famous serial killers along with photos, it is a book which gives a good introduction to the subject.

 Criminologists and psychologists have long debated the motivations and personalities of these individuals.
-The research into how a person may evolve into a serial killer is increasing with neuroscientists now examining the brains of multiple murderers through neuroimaging techniques in order to try and distinguish any differences which may explain their behaviour.
+The research into how a person may evolve into a serial killer is increasing with neuroscientists now examining the brains of multiple murderers through neuroimaging techniques in order to try and distinguish any differences which may explain their behavior.

 The personal history of each individual has also come under scrutiny.
 Aileen Wuornos for example, a female serial killer who robbed and murdered numerous men, is discussed in Clutches of Madness as a solid example of the influence of childhood.

 Abandoned by her mother while still a toddler and with her father in prison, Wuornos was raised by her grandfather who subjected her to horrific abuse.
-Her attitudes towards men and clear anger at the world was no doubt moulded by her childhood experiences.
+Her attitudes towards men and clear anger at the world were no doubt molded by her childhood experiences.
 The lack of love and care that every child should receive creates a block for a young mind to develop the common social interaction skills, the emotions such as empathy and the healthy relationships that help shape a well-balanced adult.
 However, not all serial killers have had a childhood history as traumatic as that of Aileen Wuornos.

-Jeffrey Dahmer for example, grew up with both parents in what could be said to be a loving home.
+Jeffrey Dahmer, for example, grew up with both parents in what could be said to be a loving home.
 His home environment was still fraught, with his mother distracted by her own mental health issues and his father generally out of the home to avoid the tension, Dahmer was left to his own devices.
-He began to show disorganized and disturbed behaviour at a young age with an unhealthy interest in dead animals and a difficulty socializing and making friends.
+He began to show disorganized and disturbed behavior at a young age with an unhealthy interest in dead animals and a difficulty socializing and making friends.
 However, no one could have predicted the brutal acts Jeffrey Dahmer would go on to carry out against 17 young men and boys.

 “Milwaukee Cannibal Jeffrey Dahmer had a hobby of biking around the neighbourhood, collecting dead animals (roadkill) to dissect.”

 What is clear, is that not all serial killers necessarily have those signals in their history which could lead to conclusions as to why they kill.
-Equally the factors involved for one individual may not be applicable to another, highlighting the complexity of the nature nurture debate and the ongoing search for reasons why.
+Equally the factors involved for one individual may not be applicable to another, highlighting the complexity of the nature-nurture debate and the ongoing search for reasons why.

 Author Deividas Serevicius has successfully brought together the psychology of those who kill and the information we currently know from research, with a wealth of examples from serial killers themselves.
 For those unfamiliar with the so-called ‘high profile’ serial killers, this book provides an excellent overview of their crimes and their states of mind.